cjc7373/bitcoin_go/README.md

 This project is based on [Jeiwan/blockchain_go](https://github.com/Jeiwan/blockchain_go) and his related blog post.

-This project is not intended to be compatible with current bitcoin protocols.
+This project is only a simplified bitcoin implementation not intended to be compatible with current bitcoin protocols.

 ## Designs
 ### Roles